David Ryckaert III: Work

 Ryckaert began his career as a landscape painter.
 He changed his specialization early on to genre paintings.
 These show the influence of the leading Flemish genre painters Adriaen Brouwer, David Teniers the Elder, and in particular David Teniers the Younger.
 His work often depicts interiors with professionals, such as alchemists, quacks, cobblers or painters or inns with peasants.
 He also painted children at play, celebrations with music and imaginary scenes of witches and ghosts.
-An example of the latter is the Dulle Griet (Mad Griet) in the Kunsthistorisches Museum, Vienna, which depicts the folk figure of he Mad Griet, a woman who had defend herself against devils.
+An example of the latter is the Dulle Griet (Mad Griet) in the Kunsthistorisches Museum, Vienna, which depicts the folk figure of the Mad Griet, a woman who had defend herself against devils.
 Many of his works are signed and dated making it easy to follow his artistic development from 1637 to 1661.

 Ryckaert's early genre paintings show a strong influence of Adriaen Brouwer.
 An example are the two companion paintings of a Peasant woman with a cat and a Peasant with a Dog in the Hermitage Museum.
 The compositions reprise in subject matter and composition two paintings of Brouwer.
 Ryckaert changed details of the compositions and turned them into allegories of taste (the woman is feeding the cat) and touch (the man is holding the paw of the dog).
 The composition with the dog also includes the motif of training the dog as the man is clearly giving the dog the command 'sit'.

 Between about 1640 and 1650 his genre paintings underwent an important development: rather than portraying coarse peasants he started painting groups composed of worthy people, often engaged in the playing of music.
 This change in style was possibly a reaction to the 1647 arrival in Brussels of the Archduke Leopold Wilhelm of Austria, the governor of the Southern Netherlands.
 Leopold Wilhelm was no fan of Ryckaert's early coarse tavern and barn interiors, as he preferred more refined scenes.
 The shift in style was ultimately a success as four paintings by Ryckaert are mentioned in the Archduke's inventory of 1659.

 At the same time he borrowed new themes from other artists.
 For instance, in Alchemist in his laboratory (1648, Royal Museums of Fine Arts of Belgium, Brussels) he borrowed a subject that often appeared in the work of Teniers the Younger.
 Through the influence of Teniers, Ryckaert changed his style by putting a greater emphasis on distinct colors and decorative qualities.
 Additionally, he adopted the chiaroscuro method.
 This is particularly noticeable in his paintings of alchemists.
 Around 1650 Ryckaert began to paint religious and mythological subjects.

 The final stage in the stylistic development of Ryckaert is illustrated by his painting In the inn (Osterriethhuis, Antwerp) in which Ryckaert adapted Teniers' anecdotal way of painting to a scene of an idyllic and sentimental character.